torvalds/linux/Documentation/process/adding-syscalls.rst

     __SYSCALL(__NR_xyzzy, sys_xyzzy)

-Also update the __NR_syscalls count to reflect the additional system call, and note that if multiple new system calls are added in the same merge window, your new syscall number may get adjusted to resolve conflicts.
+Also update the __NR_syscalls count to reflect the additional system call, and yeste that if multiple new system calls are added in the same merge window, your new syscall number may get adjusted to resolve conflicts.

 The file ``kernel/sys_ni.c`` provides a fallback stub implementation of each